 - Franchise agreements.
 A franchise agreement outlines the relationship of the franchisor, the one granting the right to use the franchise for a fee, and the franchisee who engages in selling or offering goods under the franchisor’s marketing plan.
 There are many trademarks and logos involved in franchises as well.

 - Asset purchase agreements.
 An asset is a tangible or intangible item that is capable of being transferred to a purchaser for “value.”
 Most small businesses purchase the “assets” of another small business through a “Bill of Sale.”
 The idea is that the person or entity purchasing the asset does not want to purchase the “liabilities” of the same small business which is now selling its assets.
-At Klose & Associates, we are often asked to help a small business transfer its assets to another individual or corporation through the a contract between a seller of business assets and a buyer.
+At Klose & Associates, our White Plains business law lawyers are often asked to help a small business transfer its assets to another individual or corporation through the a contract between a seller of business assets and a buyer.
 The Asset Purchase Agreement sets the terms of such a sale and includes provisions such as payment of purchase price, and monthly installments, liens and encumbrances on the assets, condition precedent for the closing, representations of the parties.
 One of our jobs at Klose & Associates is to help the purchaser identify potential liabilities, problems or liens against the assets.
 From the seller’s perspective, we are charged with delivering those assets without problems.
 Often these small business transactions involve the assignment of trademarks, web-sites, leases, and other tangible “assets.”
 When purchasing or selling a business, we highly recommend that you hire an attorney or law firm that has handled such transactions.

 - Stock purchase agreements.
 Stock Purchase Agreement differ from Asset Purchase Agreements because the Purchaser actually purchases Stock in a particular company.
 Stock Purchase Agreement generally set forth the agreement between two parties to sale and transfer shares of stock, or can be used by a Corporation or its shareholders to sell stock.
 This Agreement will outline the value of each share and the total purchase price.
 The Agreement will outline the payment of a portion of the sale price at the time of signing the Agreement with the remainder due at the closing of the transaction.
 There are very particularized reasons why a corporation or shareholders would transfer stock, rather than assets, and you should be very careful about when to use such a transaction.